CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency/README.md

 User flow 1: The user wants to buy a specific package trip to space.
 The user can go directly into the 'Journey Catalogue' in the navigation bar and find more information about the trip.
 The user can then click 'Order' to go to the order page.

-Front page -> Journey Catalogue -> Order
+- 1. Front page -> 2.
+Journey Catalogue -> 3.
+Order

 User flow 2: The user wants to know more about his/her options for space travel.
 The user can see the images on the front page, and scroll down and read about the company and about its technology and safety record.
 If the user is convinced to purchase a trip, there is a call-to-action at the bottom of the front page.

-Front page -> Scroll down -> Order
+- 1. Front page -> 2.
+Scroll down on front page -> 3.
+Order

 ### Style and Design